hyphesus/HexagonRunner/Assets/Scripts/Player modular scripts.md

 TO DO LIST

-- draw a line
+- draw a line / hold on a specific corridor(onTriggerStay)
-- line detects corridor
+- line detects corridor / as long as STAY happens, incremental rotation happens(which gets rid of tilt to move and drawing a line)
 - switch corridor
 - tilt to move
 - veriyi hexagonun duvarında belli bir z ye limitlemek,